Remembrance poppy: United Kingdom

+Royal British Legion poppies

 In England, Wales, and Northern Ireland, the poppies typically have two red paper petals mounted on a green plastic stem with a single green paper leaf and a prominent black plastic central boss.
 The stem has an additional branch used as a pin to anchor the poppy in the lapel or buttonhole.
 The yearly sale of poppies is a major source of income for the RBL in the UK.
 The poppy has no fixed price; it is sold for a donation or the price may be suggested by the seller.
 The black plastic centre of the poppy was marked "Haig Fund" until 1994 but is now marked "Poppy Appeal."
-In Scotland, the poppies are produced and distributed by the Earl Haig Fund Scotland.
-Poppies produced by Earl Haig Fund Scotland appear slightly different from their RBL counterparts, with the Scottish poppy being curled with four petals and no leaf.

-RBL poppies are produced by a 50 people—primarily disabled former British military personnel, who work year-round to assemble millions of poppies at the Poppy Factory in Richmond.
-Poppies distributed by the Earl Haig Fund Scotland are made at the Lady Haig's Poppy Factory in Edinburgh.
+RBL poppies are produced by a 50 people, primarily disabled former British military personnel, who work year-round to assemble millions of poppies at the Poppy Factory in Richmond.
 In 2010, approximately 48 million poppies were shipped from the Poppy Factory, with 45 million poppies being distributed to England, Wales, and Northern Ireland.
 Three million poppies from the Poppy Factory were shipped to 120 countries, primarily to British ex-pat communities and British embassies.
-As of 2011, Poppyscotland reportedly distributes approximately five million poppies annually.

-For years after World War I, poppies were worn only on Remembrance Day.
-Today the RBL's "Poppy Appeal" has a higher profile than other charity appeals in the UK.
-The pins are widespread from late October until mid-November every year and are worn by the general public, politicians, the Royal Family and other public figures.
-It has become common to see large poppies on buses, tube trains and airplanes, as well as on lampposts, billboards, public buildings, and landmarks.
-Many newspapers and magazines show a poppy on their cover page, and some social network users add poppies to their avatars.
-Each year, an official Poppy Appeal single has been released.
-Remembrance poppy sellers are found on streets and at numerous public events such as concerts, fairs, marathons and competitions.
-Other awareness raising events have initiated.
-For example, in 2011, a Second World War aeroplane dropped 6,000 poppies over the town of Yeovil in Somerset.
-In 2014, Blood Swept Lands and Seas of Red, a public art installation was created in the dry moat of the Tower of London by covering it with 888,246 ceramic poppies – one for each soldier of the British Empire killed in World War I.

-Since 2000 the Royal British Legion has held a registered UK trade mark that prevents others using the poppy image without permission across a wide range of goods and services.